Prathviraj-mv/Python-projects/password generator/README.md

 # password-generator
-simple python program to generate password using python by using random module
+Simple python program to generate password using python by using random module